Joseph A. Conry

-Joseph Aloysius Conry (September 12, 1868 – June 22, 1943) was an American politician that served as a United States representative from Massachusetts.
+Joseph Aloysius Conry (September 12, 1868 – June 22, 1943) was an American politician who served as a United States representative from Massachusetts.
 Although he served only a single term, he received national attention for his reformist views.
 He remained a highly popular speaker and writer, despite losing an election to Congress in 1908.
 Before serving in Congress, he held municipal office in Boston.

 Russia named him Consul to the United States in 1912, a position in which he served until 1919.
 He was also director of the Port of Boston from 1911 to 1916.

 Early career

 Conry was born in Brookline, Massachusetts, on September 12, 1868.
 He attended the common schools, studied law, was admitted to the bar and commenced practice in Boston.

 Municipal government

 Conry served from 1895 through 1897 as a member of the Boston Common Council from ward 2.
 He served as president of the Common Council in 1896 and 1897.
 Conry served on the Boston Board of Aldermen in 1898, and was the chairman of the board.